hesy41/hesy41.github.io/README.md

-It is the codes for my personal website using minimal mistakes jekyll theme by Michael Rose.
-It is my biography, including my random thoughs, study notes, tutorials or any other kinds of blog, vlog or plog. hope you enjoy in knowing more about me!
+Here is the codes for my personal website using minimal mistakes jekyll theme by Michael Rose.
+It is a biography, including my random thoughs, study notes, tutorials or any other kinds of blog, vlog or plog.
+Hope you enjoy in knowing more about me!